 What to eat in Alor Setar?

-The local delicacies here are one to be craved for in Alor Setar.
-Iman Kuey Teow, open till late serves some mouth-watering flat noodles served with a sunny side-up egg upon request.
-Watch the yolk ooze and blend into your flat noodles and then enjoy a fulfilling mouthful.
+The local delicacies here are one to be craved for.
+Iman Kuey Teow serves some mouth-watering flat noodles served with a sunny side-up egg upon request.
+Watch the yolk ooze and blend into your flat noodles before taking a mouthful of a satisfying delicacy.
 Get high from the smell of the smoke of the BBQ Stingray alongside a variety of buffet dishes at Restoran Atap Rumbia.
-Finally, don’t miss out on Malaysia’s favourite crunchy evening snack which is the Cucur Udang at Mat Cucur Udang White Palace.
-Buy your bus ticket to Alor Setar at CatchThatBus now.
+Finally, don’t miss out on Malaysia’s favourite crunchy evening snack known as Cucur Udang at Mat Cucur Udang White Palace.